akshayanaik74/introspect1/README.md

 ProductInfo project
-Follow the instruction in README file in client and server project for details
+Follow the instruction in README file in productinfo for details